khiron/dBGAlignSlides/u6612992_BIOL8706_presentation.md

 An ideal strategy would reduce
 - The **length** of sequences to be aligned
 - The **number** of sequences to be aligned
-- Reliance on knowing the phylogenetic relationships of the sequences in advance
+- Reliance on knowing the phylogeny in advance

 # What if we could **quickly** remove similar regions?